Opacity

 Different processes can lead to opacity, including absorption, reflection, and scattering.

-Etymology

-Late Middle English opake, from Latin opacus 'darkened'.
-The current spelling (rare before the 19th century) has been influenced by the French form.

 Radiopacity

 Radiopacity is preferentially used to describe opacity of X-rays.
 In modern medicine, radiodense substances are those that will not allow X-rays or similar radiation to pass.
 Radiographic imaging has been revolutionized by radiodense contrast media, which can be passed through the bloodstream, the gastrointestinal tract, or into the cerebral spinal fluid and utilized to highlight CT scan or X-ray images.
 Radiopacity is one of the key considerations in the design of various devices such as guidewires or stents that are used during radiological intervention.
 The radiopacity of a given endovascular device is important since it allows the device to be tracked during the interventional procedure.

 Quantitative definition

 The words "opacity" and "opaque" are often used as colloquial terms for objects or media with the properties described above.
 However, there is also a specific, quantitative definition of "opacity", used in astronomy, plasma physics, and other fields, given here.

 In this use, "opacity" is another term for the mass attenuation coefficient (or, depending on context, mass absorption coefficient, the difference is described here) $\kappa_\nu$ at a particular frequency $\nu$ of electromagnetic radiation.